sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 Assertions also serve as an extra safety measure.
 If it is crucial that a system runs correctly, we can use the asserts to add some additional testing during the system's execution.

-We note that assertions do not replace unit tests.
+Note that assertions do not replace unit tests.
 Assertions are often of a more general nature.
 We still need the specific cases in the unit tests.
 A combination of both is what we desire.